 The Metropolitan Transportation Authority alone provides more than 2.6 billion trips every year, preventing about 17 million tons of pollutants from being released by motor vehicles every year.
 With such a large responsibility on their shoulders and so many passengers to take care of, train operators have a professional duty to transport them safely from one stop to another.
 If an operator causes harm to passengers or pedestrians, he or she should be held accountable for their negligence.

 Maggiano, DiGirolamo & Lizzi are committed to pursuing justice.
 We will conduct a thorough investigation of the train accident, using our resources to interview witnesses, collect police reports and maintenance records, and obtain medical evidence.
 Our years of experience have given us the tools and resources to stand up to corporations, manufacturers, transit authority, and opposing attorneys alike.
 If you or a loved one has suffered serious injury as a result of a train accident, contact us today for a free consultation.
-Call (201) 585-9111 or contact us online to speak with one of our experienced car accident lawyers.
+Call (201) 585-9111 or contact us online to speak with one of our experienced car or truck accident lawyers.

 Types of Train Accidents